i-am-mai/i-am-mai.github.io/_posts/2022-07-23-messing-around-with-psaw.md

 # \[Brackets101\]
 Something that often appears in Reddit titles is brackets [], at least from what I know.
 These brackets are usually used to identify someone's gender and age, i.e. \[23F\] would mean a 23 year old female.

-{% include figure image_path="/assets/images/2022-07-23_2.png" alt="A post from the 'relationships' subreddit" caption="Sample usage of brackets for gender and age."%}
+{% include picture.html img="2" ext="png" alt="A post from the 'relationships' subreddit" caption="Sample usage of brackets for gender and age."%}

 So, I used the regex to filter the posts that had brackets in the title: